 The AT and MAT tests are used to ensure collateral circulation of the hand.
 The test can be used as a diagnostic tool for any number of disorders with a reduced vascular flow to the arm or after operations on the hand.
 More commonly, it is used to assess collateral flow to the hand through the ulnar artery when the radial artery is going to be used for arterial punctures for drawing blood gases, cannulation for placement of arterial lines, catheterizations or radial artery harvest for bypass surgeries.
 These procedures are typically done involving the radial artery because of its easily palpable nature at the bedside.
 One of the risks associated with arterial punctures includes ischemia distal to the puncture site which could lead to compromise of the limb if there is not adequate collateral blood flow.
 Though ischemia is a rare complication associated with an arterial puncture, in most patients, in the clinical setting the Allen test is not often performed.
 There is weak evidence supporting the accuracy of this test in assessing ulnar artery patency and ensure collateral circulation.
 Overall, the AT and MAT have low sensitivity to evaluate collateral circulation.

-Healthcare workers including nurse practitioners who work in the ICU should always perform an allen test before cannulating the radial artery.
+Healthcare workers including nurse practitioners, respiratory therapists, and clinicians who work in the ICU should always perform an Allen test before cannulating the radial artery.
 The occasional patient may develop hand ischemia and one should remove the arterial cannula, or risk severe gangrene and necrosis of the hand.

 |||Bartella AK,Flick N,Kamal M,Steegmann J,Kloss-Brandstätter A,Teichmann J,Hölzle F,Lethaus B, Hand Perfusion in Patients with Physiological or Pathological Allen's Tests.
 Journal of reconstructive microsurgery.
 2018 Aug 12 [PubMed PMID: 30099730]|